Medicine men summon the sacred smokeof sage sweetgrass and cedar.They unrein the Dream.And poets compose.They unmine the mindfield,inciteinsight.

 How to Buy the Book

-The book is available through Amazon as a paperback and Kindle version.
-An audio book will be available through Audible soon.
+The book is available worldwide through Amazon as a paperback and Kindle version (see links below):

 About the Book